chronotext is a growing collection of software experiments exploring the relation between text, space and time

 2008

-After years of research in solo, the time has come for an additional level of interactivity with the public.
+After years of solo research, the time has come for another level of interactivity with the public.

-A new branch of the research will host a growing collection of software experiments that can be fed with markup data or controlled by script.
+A new avenue of research will yield a growing collection of software experiments that can be fed with markup data or controlled by script.

 These experiments are called slashruns and they're waiting for your participation at slashrun.org!